Joecstarr/thesis/sections/future_work/undergrad_rsch.md

 reasoning skills, but perhaps lack skills such as literature review.
 Support for reading at this stage should be focused on assisting students in finding answers rather than answers being provided.
-Students may be prepared to formulate a research question of their own and this should be encouraged, however presenting students with ideas to build on or select from is beneficial.
+Students may be prepared to formulate a research question of their own and this should be encouraged; however presenting students with ideas to build on or select from is beneficial.
 An ideal problem here should fit student's interests and have a clear goal but perhaps no clear starting point, for example the random tangle sampling seen in @sec-proj-rand.